govau/design-system-components/README.md

 ### Browser support

-All modules have to work on the below browsers:
+All components have to work on the below browsers:

 | Browser           | Version           | Platform      | Engine   |
 |-------------------|-------------------|---------------|----------|